tinytorches/rock-paper-scissors/README.md

 ## Thoughts and Motivation

 To be honest, I've been struggling to get a good grasp of JavaScript.
 In the end, I figured it's best to attempt and solve this project, while troubleshooting along the way instead of trying to learn "everything" I can about the language to be in a false sense of comfort before taking it on.
-There's more learning that comes along and stick when you try to solve problems... right?
+Learning tends to stick when you try to solve problems... right?